-All considerations presented here were published by A. Blikle in the decade 1980 in [28] and [31], and the development of these ideas towards three-valued deductive theories was investigated in a paper [65] by B. Koni-kowska, A. Tarlecki and A.Blikle.
+The ideas presented in this section were published by A. Blikle in the decade 1980 in [28] and [31], and their development towards three-valued deductive theories was investigated in [65] by B. Konikowska, A. Tarlecki and A.Blikle

-9.3.3 Metapredicates associated with programs
+9.3.3 Metaprograms and their correctness